BarunKGP/genrelessrecs/docs/final.md

 Recommendation: TRABMMM128F429199D

 Since Word2Vec focuses on vectorization of individual words and TF-IDF is geared toward word significance, it is not all that surprising that the recommendations from the two models are completely different from one another.
 Judging which one is "better" depends perhaps on the users' preferences.
 If they care that the two songs have a similar set of words with similar frequencies, then Word2Vec would be the more appropriate approach.
 Otherwise, if they want the songs to have similar enough lyrics but also hold the similar amount of relevance to their respective genres, then the TF-IDF method is more effective.

+## Challenges faced
+The dataset is heavily skewed towards Rock songs, which are the overwhelming majority of data points in the dataset.
+This makes it difficult to accurately predict the genre of a song and we had to perform standardization and balancing of the dataset to make it more accurate.
+However, balancing results in discarding a lot of information.
+Hence, the sheer number of Rock songs in the dataset still represents a challenge for analysis.

 ## References
 [1] J. Kristensen, “The rise of the genre-less music fan,” RSS, 22-Mar-2021.
 [Online].
 Available: https://www.audiencerepublic.com/blog/the-rise-of-the-genre-less-music-fan.
 [Accessed: 21-Feb-2022].